Aymane-Bendahmane/Ecommerce-Website-ReactTS/README.md

 - The store items data is fetched from the server using the `getProductsList` function in `src/utilities/ApiUtilities.tsx`.
 - The components for the store items, cart, and spinner are located in the `src/components` directory.

+# Deployment
+- The site is deployed using GitHub action workflows and GitHub page for host
+- Check it out via the link : [Ecom Store](https://aymane-bendahmane.github.io/Ecommerce-Website-ReactTS/)